mtumilowicz/kubernetes-workshop/README.md

         * like a separate logical machine
             * with its own IP, hostname, processes, and so on
                 * `kubectl get pods <pod-name> -o wide`
-            * own network namespace
-                * no port conflict between Pods
-                * example: multiple Pods can run a container on port 80
+            * in particular: multiple Pods can run a container on port 80
+                * example
+                    * Pod 1: 10.1.1.5:80
+                    * Pod 2: 10.1.1.6:80
             * consists of 1+ containers in the same Linux namespace(s)
                 * all the containers in a pod will appear to be running on the same logical machine
                 * containers in other pods, even on the same worker node, will appear to be running on a different one
         * can communicate with all other Pods in the cluster directly (over virtual network)
             * without needing NAT (Network Address Translation)
     * kubelet